akerns-gh/consistency-tracker/ADMIN_MANUAL.md

 ## Overview

 Admin users are authenticated through AWS Cognito User Pool.
 When a new admin user is created, they receive a temporary password and must change it on their first login.
+The application sends automated email notifications for user invitations, club/team creation, and password resets via AWS SES.

 This manual covers:

 1. Admin group hierarchy and permissions
 2. Creating new admin users
+3. Email notifications
-3. First-time login process
+4. First-time login process
-4. Password requirements
+5. Password requirements
-5. Troubleshooting
+6. Troubleshooting

 ## Admin Group Hierarchy